Rosemaling Painting Supplies

 Liner - Producing the fine detail found in rosemaling.
 Used in combination with any of the above brushes.

 Most rosemaling instructors will provide students with the brush to be used in class.
 Don't be surprised if you are asked to have a couple different brush styles and sizes.
-A commonly called-out brush brand is Lowe Cornell, with Golden Taklon bristles.
+A commonly called-out brush brand is KingArt, with Golden Taklon bristles.
 Golden Taklon provides the proper "give" (not too hard, and not too soft) in order to produce beautiful rosemaling.
-There are other brands that make brushes with Golden Taklon, such as JoSonja brand and KingArt, among others.
+There are other brands that make brushes with Golden Taklon, such as JoSonja brand, among others.

 Liners, aka scrip liners, are important brushes that do the fine linework.
 Liners come in long, medium, or short length bristles.
 Short liners may be easier for beginners, but in order to do long strokes a longer bristled liner will be preferred.
 Practice with both to achieve the desired result.
 Common liner brands are made by JoSonja and KingArt.